vaddi/OML/README.md

 # OML | ORlib Media Library #

 A simple Booknote Manager to Organise Links, Notes, Borred or other stuff aside your real Books.
 At the time OML is only available in German Language.
+Latest `master` running at [www.exigem.com/oml](http://www-exigem.com/oml/)

 ## Dependencies ##